MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 We will update this list as new core components are released, which support referencing assets, to ensure users know what exactly they can expect to update using CodePush.

+> [!NOTE]
-*Note: CodePush only works with Video components when using `require` in the source prop.
-For example:*
+> CodePush only works with Video components when using `require` in the source prop.
+For example:

 ```javascript
 <Video source={require("./foo.mp4")} />